 No matter how you’re using the photo online, people are judging you on *everything* that’s visible within the frame.

 All the expected stuff, like your clothes, expression, and posture get noticed – but it doesn’t stop there.
-Your surroundings get scrutinized as well.
+Everything in the background gets scrutinized as well.

 Your mission is to make sure everything visible in your photo adds up to a positive impression, and to do that, you need to understand how “Signalling” works.
 Signalling is what your photo is communicating between the pixels.